Beginning of the main content.

 - Step 3

-Book a one-way or round-trip ticket by choosing the class and fare plan in applicable booking classes.
+Book a one-way or roundtrip ticket by choosing the class and price plan that is not marked as “discounted”.

 On the “Passenger Information” screen, select the “Promotional or Convention Discount”, and enter the discount code “13299” (no serial number is required).